-Government announces Compensation Scheme for those injured while in the care of Kerry CAMHS.
+Government announces a Compensation Scheme for those injured while in the care of South Kerry CAMHS.
 The scheme will provide compensation and clinical support for those identified through the Maskey Report.

 CAMHS Compensation Scheme Details

-Although the compensation scheme is termed ‘non-adversarial,’ it is advisable to obtain legal advice and assistance to adequately ensure that you/your rights are protected.
+Although the compensation scheme is termed ‘non-adversarial,’ it is advisable to obtain legal advice and assistance to ensure that you/your rights are protected adequately.
 This is best done by seeking assistance from those familiar with all aspects of the scheme.
-At Coleman Legal, we have been representing many victims locally in Kerry and continue to represent new families.
-Call my legal will be pleased to advise you and make an application to the scheme and for compensation generally on your behalf.
+At Coleman Legal LLP, we have been representing many victims locally in Kerry and continue to represent new families.
+Coleman Legal LLP will be pleased to advise you and make an application to the scheme and for compensation generally on your behalf.

-03. How do I know if either I or my child are entitled to benefit from the compensation scheme?
+3. How do I know if either I or my child is entitled to benefit from the compensation scheme?

-If you have been notified By the health authorities that either you are your child have been identified through the Maskey Report as having suffered harm, You are eligible To apply to the compensation scheme for redress.
+If you have been notified By the HSE that either you are your child have been identified through the Maskey Report as having suffered harm, You are eligible To apply to the compensation scheme for redress.

-05. If I have received communication from the health authorities that my child or myself have not been adversely affected but I disagree with that finding, what steps can I take?
+5. If I have received communication from the HSE that my child or myself have not been adversely affected but I disagree with that finding, what steps can I take?

-At Coleman Legal, our team has expertise in valuing medical negligence compensation claims.
-Together with the team of barristers, we are advising the most affected patients of Kerry CAMHS.
+At Coleman Legal LLP, our team has expertise in valuing medical negligence compensation claims.
+Together with the team of barristers, we are advising the most affected patients of South Kerry CAMHS.

 At this point, this scheme has just been announced and it is difficult to give an accurate idea of how long it will take for each family to be compensated.
 At Coleman Legal, we have been gathering families’ medical notes for many months now and are in a position to brief experts in order to have expert opinions be provided in individual cases.
 It is only with the benefit of such expert opinion that the matter can move forward to assessment of compensation.

-At Coleman Legal, we will be happy to commence the process of taking detailed instructions in relation to the effects of the over medication, collect all relevant medical records And process the compensation application on you /your Child’s behalf.
+At Coleman Legal LLP, we will be happy to commence the process of taking detailed instructions in relation to the effects of the over medication, collect all relevant medical records And process the compensation application on you /your Child’s behalf.